Paying for care for the elderly

 If you need to move into a care home, local authority’s may still fund some or all of the fees, depending on where you live and how much money you have.

-In England and Northern Ireland – in the 2021/22 tax year – you need to have less than £23,250 in savings and assets to qualify for help.
-In Scotland, you need to have less than £28,750.
+In England and Northern Ireland, you need to have less than £23,250 in savings and assets to qualify for help.
+In Scotland, you need to have less than £29,750.
 And in Wales you need to have less than £50,000.

 If you own your own home, the financial assessment will usually include this as part of your capital.
 However, if your partner lives with you and is going to continue living in the property after you move into care, your home may not be included in the assessment.

-There are other exemptions for other close relatives or dependents living in the property.
+There are other exemptions for other close relatives or dependants living in the property.
 Check with your local authority.

 If you qualify for local authority funding, and you’re assessed as needing to go into a care home, then the local authority should provide you a place at a suitable care home.